-Increase (Decrease) CHANGE IN ACCOUNTING PRINCIPLE - BUSINESS-TYPE ACTIVITIES To record the total OPEB liability and write off the net other postemployment benefits obligation \$ (387,299) TOTAL CHANGE IN ACCOUNTING PRINCIPLE - BUSINESS-TYPE ACTIVITIES \$ (387,299)
+Increase Decrease) CHANGE IN ACCOUNTING PRINCIPLE - BUSINESS-TYPE ACTIVITIES To record the total OPEB liability and write off the net other postemployment benefits obligation \$ (387,299) TOTAL CHANGE IN ACCOUNTING PRINCIPLE - BUSINESS-TYPE ACTIVITIES \$ (387,299)

 For the fiscal year ended April 30, 2019, the Commission implemented GASB Statement No. 75.
 With the implementation, the Commission is required to retroactively record the total postemployment benefit liability and write-off the net OPEB obligation.
-Information is not available to restate for 2018.
-Accordingly, disclosures required under GASB Statement No. 45 are presented in footnote 11.